intellichain555/AE_plugins/README.md

-A collection of AE plugins written with the After Effects SDK.
+Some AE plugins written with the After Effects SDK.
+Welcome to contribute add new ones & improve them.
 To compile them yourself, [get the After Effects SDK](https://www.adobe.io/apis/creativecloud/aftereffects.html).

-To install, [download the files](https://github.com/meatbags/after-effects-plugins/tree/master/build) and copy them to your AE plugin directory (ie: `C:\Program Files\Adobe\Adobe After Effects [version]\Support Files\Plug-ins`).

 # Halftone
 A colour half-tone plugin with lots of options.
 Sizes, shapes, and independent channel rotation.